HookturnDigital/acf-theme-code/readme.txt

 2. Activate the Plugin via the plugins menu
 3. Create or Update an ACF Field Group
 4. Scroll down to see the ACF Theme code

+== Frequently Asked Questions ==

+= Does this plugin support ACF Pro ?  =

+No, however [ACF Theme Code Pro](https://hookturn.io/downloads/acf-theme-code-pro/) supports all the fields in ACF Pro and a range of other 3rd Party Fields.

+= Are you open to suggestions in the code that is output ? =

+Yes, we'd appreciate community feedback and plan to improve the generated code over time.

 == Screenshots ==
 1. When you publish, edit or update an ACF Field Group, the code required to implement each field is displayed for you in the Template Code section below.
 Use the clipboard icon to easily copy these code blocks and paste them into your theme.